shaunlebron/flexfov-sm64/README.md

 projected back to the sphere.
 The spherical image is now warped by the projection.
 Why?
 Two reasons:

 1. Feathering the transition to mercator after 180°.
-  - It looks more natural (than ray interpolation) to  “bake in” the panini/stereographic projection into the image that mercator is projecting.
+It looks more natural—than ray interpolation—to  “bake in” the panini/stereographic projection into the image that mercator is projecting.
 2. Allowing custom magnification when approaching 360°.

 See the following for more details: